academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Paperwork
    * It is the responsibility of the authorizing fighter to obtain all appropriate signatures on paperwork upon conclusion of the authorization

-## Melees
-* In melees, fighters are engaged with all opponents immediately upon the call to lay on.
-* Fighters may strike any opponent with any legal blow if they are within the 180 degree arc of the opponent's front.
-A fighter who approaches an opponent from behind shall not deliver a blow until he is within that frontal arc.
-A fighter may never deliberately strike an opponent from behind.
-* Killing from behind is allowed if it has been announced beforehand.
-The Society norm for "death from behind" in melees shall be: If a melee scenario allows killing from behind, a fighter does so by laying the rapier blade over the opponent's shoulder, to at least a third of the blade, while calling "Dead, my lord" (or other short, courteous phrases) in a loud, clear voice.
-Reaching around the neck is forbidden.
-The opponent will be deemed "killed" from the instant the blade touches his shoulder and shall not attempt to spin, duck or dodge away.

 ## Injuries on the field
 * Marshals (generally speaking) are not physicians, but do have a responsibility to the safety of fighters under their management.
 Fighters should be allowed to monitor their own level of injury and gauge their ability to engage in combat activities.
 Some special cases, however, are mentioned below: